 How far will I have to walk?

-The distance varies a bit from Crawl to Crawl, but we always keep it to under a mile total over the entire evening (and usually less than half a mile, particularly in cold weather) in total to get to the three bars, the side quest locations, and back to the rendezvous.
+The distance varies a bit from Crawl to Crawl, but we always keep it to under a mile total over the entire evening (and usually less than half a mile, particularly in cold weather).
+That includes walking from bar to bar, as well as traveling to all Side Quest locations.
 Bars are generally all within five blocks of one another.
 That said, if you want to take the scenic route, nobody’s going to stop you!

 How many people can be on a team?